przemyslawpluta/removd/README.md

 - duration - time it took to process the image
 - dimensions - dimanesions of the image
 - destination - directory where outcome image has been saved to
+- detected - outcome of the detection process
 - resized - if image has been resized or not during processing

 ### Advanced file usage